-An exhibition surrounding the real life cold case mystery of Zachary Smith Reynolds, the youngest son of R.J. and Katherine, is now on display in the Reynolda House.
+An exhibition surrounding the real life cold case mystery of Zachary Smith Reynolds, the youngest son of R.J. and Katharine, is now on display in the Reynolda House.

 Yesterday, sister and I went to see it at the Mary and Charlie Babcock Wing Gallery.
 Upon arrival, we decided to tour the exhibit first instead of the house, due to a large tour group that arrived at the same time.